Wikipedia coverage of Donald Trump: Articles loosely related to Trump

 On October 7, 2016, Trump released a video alleging that Bill Clinton had abused women and that Hillary Clinton had bullied her husband's victims; six days later, a vandal replaced the contents of the Clintons' articles with a pornographic image and explicit message, making similar allegations and encouraging readers to vote for Trump.

 Beginning in November, the article for the heights of presidents and presidential candidates stirred controversy when editors disagreed on Trump's height; while most agreed that Trump was at least six feet tall, his exact height was disputed for the next two years.
 While some editors believed Trump is 6 ft 2 in based on a driver's license, others contested he was 6 ft 3 in based on a White House doctor.

 Shortly before Trump's inauguration on January 20, 2017, editors changed the article for the president of the United States repeatedly, with the article ultimately declaring Trump president at 12:00 p.m.
 Eastern Time.

 During the July 2019 rally at Williams Arena at Minges Coliseum, Trump campaign manager Brad Parscale claimed that 20,000 attendees were at the rally, but the Williams Arena seats only 8,000 people.
 Parscale later clarified that the number included people outside of the venue and people at Pitt–Greenville Airport.
 In spite of this, a user changed the seating capacity in the infobox of Williams Arena's page from 8,000 people to 20,000.
 Following Trump's first impeachment in December, an editor edited the article for Home Alone 2: Lost in New York (1992)—in which Trump cameos in as the owner of the Plaza Hotel—to state that Trump was the first cast member of the film to be impeached.
 Another editor edited the article for the United States Senate to claim that "[The Senate] died on January 31, 2020", when the Senate voted to acquit Trump.

 Chinese Wikipedia

 In June 2017, students at Northwestern University and the University of Minnesota, Twin Cities, presented a research paper on articles-as-concepts.
 The article for Trump's family was used as an example of the drawbacks of Wikipedia articles-as-concepts.
 On Chinese Wikipedia, the article for Trump's family did not exist, leaving the only source of family information as the article for Trump himself.
 In comparison, English Wikipedia covers the family in far greater detail.

 Wikimedia Commons

-In June 2017, a Wikimedia Commons user claimed that the White House's official portrait of Trump for his first presidency was not the work of the United States government, but rather a photographer known as Doug Coulter, and thus did not qualify for public domain status.
+In June 2017, a request to Wikimedia Commons claimed that the White House's official portrait of Trump for his first inauguration was not the work of the United States government, but rather a photographer known as Doug Coulter, and thus did not qualify for public domain status.